logo

 Backup jobs that silently fail

 Backup software runs on a schedule, but failures do not always generate alerts that reach the right person.
 We regularly find businesses with weeks or months of missed backups they were unaware of.
 By the time recovery is needed, the most recent clean restore point is far older than expected.
-Monitoring backup job completion is not optional — it is the difference between a managed backup and a false sense of security.
+Monitoring backup job completion is not optional.
+It is the difference between a managed backup and a false sense of security.

 Ransomware that reaches the backup target